Press enter to see results or esc to cancel.

 Individual health insurance blog

-First things first, are you planning to go to Mexico on holiday?
+First things first, what is the purpose of your visit?
+Are you planning to go to Mexico on holiday?
 Or do you want to live and work in the country?
-This will determine which Mexico visa type will be most suitable for you.
+These are all factors that determine which Mexico visa type will be most suitable for you.

 Mexico allows citizens of some countries to travel to the country for short-term purposes without requiring a visa (up to 180 days).
-Check whether your country or city-state of nationality is included in the table below:
+Check whether your country or city-state of nationality is eligible for exemption in the table below:

 European Union citizens